 The Nordhavn 63 is yet another iteration of one of our most proven hull forms, the Nordhavn 55.
-Due to its performance and interior layout capabilities, the N55 became one of the most popular, and one of the most tested models we’ve produced.
+Due to its performance and interior layout capabilities, the N55 has fast become one of the most popular, and one of the most tested models we’ve produced.
 We designed the 60-foot version of the N55 platform to meet owners’ demands for increased space.

 While the 63 shares the same hull as the N55/60 designs, an entire new deck and engine room mold have been created for it, providing increased interior volume and added amenities.

 Perhaps the greatest attribute of the N63 is realized while stepping through the cockpit door.
 Not only is this boat incredibly spacious, it exudes luxury.
-Standard on the 63 is the same raised paneled cherry wood that was ordered on hull #1 of the Expedition Yachtfisher (N75 EYF).
-And in the galley is a 700 Series Sub-Zero refrigerator and freezer, as well as a U-Line freezer in the utility room, providing enough storage for extended traveling.
+Standard on the 63 is the same raised paneled cherry wood that was ordered on hull #1 of the Expedition Yachtfisher.
+And in the galley are (2) 700 Series Subzero refrigerator/freezers, as well as a U-Line freezer in the utility room, providing enough storage for extended traveling.

 The main saloon is larger than both the 55 and 60 and offers two wrapping settees for entertaining with the galley on the same level.
-A unique hatch alcove on the port side of the Portuguese bridge allows light and air below to the galley; it sits just above the GE stainless steel LPG four-burner stove and convection/microwave oven.
+A unique hatch alcove on the port side of the Portuguese bridge allows light and air below to the galley; it sits just above the GE stainless steel LPG 5 burner cooktop and convection/ microwave oven.
 Like all Nordhavns, granite countertops are beautifully crafted from your selection of our latest array of samples.

-Two steps below the main saloon you will find the master cabin near amidships on the port side.
-A walkaround bed facing athwartships with two large ports creates a light and airy feeling in the cabin.
+Two steps below the main salon you will find the master cabin near amidships on the port side.
+A walkaround bed facing athwart ships with two large ports creates a light and airy feeling in the cabin.
 The master head is designed to please the first mate.
-The space and furnishings in all areas are intended to be as welcoming as they are beautiful.
+The space and furnishings in all areas are designed to be as welcoming as they are beautiful.